zoom/Rivet-Server-Sample/README.md

 The Server also listens for Zoom Events.
 You can subscribe to events on the Zoom Marketplace by going to the Server-to-Server you created, click the feature tab, select Event Subscriptions and select the events you want to subscribe to.
 In development, you will need to use ngrok or a similar service to open up your localhost for online communication with Zoom Web.
 For Rivet, you must append `/zoom/events` to the Endpoint URL like so:

 <img width="755" alt="Image" src="https://github.com/user-attachments/assets/37d4ff2a-5c39-41da-a7a4-36eb0086f93c" />

+**Please note the Endpoint URL will need to point to the port being used by the module NOT the main server port provided in the .env file.
+For example, if the main server port is 5010, the Endpoint URL will point to 5011 for Users events, and 5012 for Meeting Events.